 - Pre-book your Jim Corbett National Park Safari.

 - Jim Corbett National Park has 4 entry gates at different locations.

 - Name of all entry gates along with zones: DHANGADI GATE (DHIKALA ZONE), AMDANDA GATE ( BIJRANI ZONE), JHIRNA GATE ( JHIRNA ZONE), and DURGA DEVI GATE ( LOHACHAUR ZONE).

 - Dhangadi Gate located at Dhikala Zone has the maximum possibility of spotting tigers.

 - For the safety of passengers, one cannot get out of the Safari Jeep during the Jungle Safari.

 Jim Corbett Safari

 Our safari started around 3 PM.
 We had an endless forest in front of us.
 At first, we found various species of deer.
-Moving ahead a complete family of wild elephants, one of the awestruck moments for us and quite intimidating as well.
+Moving ahead a complete family of wild elephants is one of the awestruck moments for us and quite intimidating as well.
 Then the driver took us inside the jungle where they have a cottage as well as a canteen for refreshment.
 Again we continued our safari and still, our eyes were looking high and low for the tiger.
 Finally, traversing the forest, we found the luck and witnessed a tigress with two of her cubs, hiding behind the bushes.
-She got alerted with the noise of our Jeep and went swiftly to the prone position.
+She got alerted to the noise of our Jeep and went swiftly to the prone position.
 We ended our safari and reached our resort around 7 PM.